 While most people would prefer to take a natural, non-addictive remedy without dangerous side-effects, there is a scarcity of effective natural options, as well as a lack of education and information available to people outside of their doctor s office.
 Often medical doctors recommend drugs, but unexpectedly, not always the usual sleep medicines.

 A ten-year study to discover which drugs are used to treat insomnia was published in the journal “Sleep”.
-It found that from 1987 to 1996, prescriptions for sleeping drugs have decreased by 53.7%, but that antidepressant drugs prescribed for insomnia increased by a surprising 146%.
+It found that prescriptions for sleeping drugs have decreased by 53.7%, but that antidepressants for sleep increased by a surprising 146%.

 Examples of antidepressants that might be prescribed for insomnia are trazodone and amitriptyline.
 According to Health.com, the side effects of these medicines may include sexual dysfunction, weight gain, dry mouth and throat, racing pulse, confusion, disturbed dreams, and an increased risk of suicide.

 The authors of the study from “Sleep” gave their conclusions and said: “Surveys indicate a stable or increasing prevalence of sleep disturbance.
 There has also been a dramatic shift to use of antidepressants in lieu of sleeping drugs (hyponotics) for the symptomatic treatment of insomnia, despite a paucity (lack) of data regarding their efficacy and the potential for serious side effects.”